ez-angular/ez-breadcrumbs/README.md

 }
 ```

-> **_NOTE:_** Only components activated in primary outlets can have breadcrumbs.
+Note that only components activated in primary outlets can have breadcrumbs.

-> **_NOTE:_** The home breadcrumb's default label is `'Home'`.
+Also note that the home breadcrumb's default label is `'Home'`.
 To customize (or translate) the label, see the I18n section below.

 If the `EzBreadcrumbsComponent` doesn't fit your needs, you can create your own component and subscribe to the `breadcrumbs$` observable on the `EzBreadcrumbs` service to get a list of breadcrumbs to display.
-The observable also emits when the contents of any breadcrumb change.
+The observable also emits when the content of any breadcrumb changes.

 ## I18n